rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 - Joints: local coordinate frames
 - Bones: vectors between consecutive pairs of joints
 - Each non-root bone defined in the frame of a unique parent
-- Changes to parent frame affects all descendent bones
+- Changes to parent frame affects all descendant bones
 - Both skeleton and skin are designed in a rest pose

 Assuming $n+1$ joints $0, \, 1,..., \, n$, where joint $0$ is the root, then each joint corresponds to a frame. $p(j)$ denotes the parent of joint $j$, and the frame of joint $j$ is expressed w.r.t the frame of $p(j)$: